Review samples supplied by R.T.F.S.

 The R.T.F.S.
 SiRRAHs are beautiful pieces of art that happen to drastically improve a room’s acoustics, or vice versa, depending on your views.
 They combine the benefits of absorbers and diffusers to provide excellent diffusion in the midrange and treble while simultaneously offering remarkably effective bass absorption.
 The panels are easy to fix and the results are easy to hear.
 Not only will they work wonders in untreated rooms, but the SiRRAHs are also likely to provide improvements in soundstaging and focus even in well-balanced, almost perfect rooms.

-This was part 1 of my SiRRAH assessments.
-Look out for the next installment as I try them out in my own listening environments.
+This concludes part 1 of the SiRRAH review.
+See also the next installment as I install the SiRRAHs in my own listening environment.